ModBros/mobro-raspberrypi/README.md

 ## Windows application

+This Raspberry Pi project requires the running MoBro desktop application.
 The running MoBro desktop application is required for this Raspberry Pi project.
 Currently only available for Windows.